-Draper's Organic is an independent, UK hemp fabric company founded by myself, Nerissa Draper, in order to retail and wholesale hemp fabrics and hemp homewares as a more sustainable alternative to conventional cotton, and to offer a healthier, biodegradable alternative to the off gassing of vinyl shower curtains.
-We have our own purely hemp homewares collection, a variety of hemp and organic cotton fabrics and our range of hemp shower curtains, in a great choice of colours and sizes.
+Draper's Organic is an independent, UK hemp shower curtain, hemp home linen and hemp fabric company founded by myself, Nerissa Draper, in order to produce and retail natural hemp fabrics and hemp homewares as a more sustainable alternative to conventional cotton, and to offer a healthier, biodegradable alternative to the off gassing of vinyl shower curtains.
+We have our own purely hemp homewares collection, a variety of vibrant hemp and hemp mix fabrics and our extensive range of hemp shower curtains, in a great choice of colours and sizes.
 I hope you like what you see.
-If so, please do spread the word through your social media, or over a cup of tea, so your friends, family and colleagues can be hempted too!
+If so, please do spread the word through your social media, or over a cup of tea, so your friends, family and colleagues can be tempted too!

 Many thanks for looking.